Troubled ferry contract terminated early

 "Clyde Marine Services Ltd will assume operation of the contract with effect from 14 May 2018.
 The timetable of the service is unchanged."

-Responding to the announcement, Ms Baillie said it was "great news for local passengers", but called for the ferry service to be transferred from SPT to Transport Scotland as soon as possible.
+Responding to the announcement, Ms Baillie said it was "great news for local passengers", and called for the ferry service to be transferred from SPT to Transport Scotland as soon as possible.

+But the Clydelink spokesman claimed Ms Baillie had created "negativity" through "continual misinformation" in the press and on social media.

 Clyde Marine ran the Kilcreggan service for more than 30 years before Clydelink took over in 2012.